Child Custody

 Once a custody decision has been reached, it will remain in effect until the child becomes a legal adult by turning 18.

-Can a Custody Order Be Changed?
+Can Child Custody Orders Be Modified?

 In some cases, child custody can be modified.
 Modification requests must demonstrate that there has been a “material change in circumstances” and that the sought change will be in the best interest of the child.